MicrosoftDocs/learn/learn-pr/azure/monitor-protection-of-workloads-in-azure-backup/includes/3-built-in-azure-monitor-alerts-for-azure-backup.md

    :::image type="content" source="../media/backup-center-alerts-link.png" alt-text="Screenshot that shows number of vaults that have classic alerts enabled." lightbox="../media/backup-center-alerts-link.png":::

-   The next pane shows two recommended actions:
+1. Select **Create rule**.

-   - **Create rule**: This action creates an alert processing rule that's attached to an action group so that you receive notifications for Azure Monitor alerts.
-Select **Create rule** to begin a template deployment.
+   This action creates an alert processing rule that's attached to an action group so that you receive notifications for Azure Monitor alerts.

      :::image type="content" source="../media/recommended-action-one.png" alt-text="Screenshot that shows recommended alert migration action Create rule for Recovery Services vaults.":::